 Start-to-finish Elusive Mojo drips with rock & roll attitude, and early 70s grime…

-Ecstatic Visondon’t let up one iota with The Kenzo Shake as Sabolik completely goes off both with his riffs and his effects-drenched shreddery.
-The rhythm served up by Culp & Field Connor is driving, grooving, propelling the song, allowing Sabolik to blast to the cosmos.
+Ecstatic Vison don’t let up one iota with The Kenzo Shake as Sabolick completely goes off both with his riffs and his effects-drenched shreddery.
+The rhythm served up by Culp and Field Connor is driving, grooving, propelling the song, allowing Sabolick to blast to the cosmos.
 Thing is, I don’t characterize Ecstatic Vision’s approach as mere as ‘heavy psych’ per se, as there’s just too much rock & roll attitude all over the place.

 Nonetheless, closer Deathwish 1970 pays a pretty obvious homage to The Stooges aforementioned classic Funhouse, complete with very similar riffs and tempo to The Stooges classic 1970 to say nothing of Nickles sax freakouts across the top.
 And, with that, Elusive Mojo comes to its close.